ashleynolan/dg-blog/src/templates/pages/blog/20140217-launching-sublime-from-terminal.md

 ---
 layout: post.hbs

-title: Launch Sublime Text 2 or 3 from the Mac OSX terminal
+title: Launch Sublime Text 2 or 3 from the Mac OSX Terminal
 url: launching-sublime-from-the-terminal
 description: "A really quick win to open up Sublime Text using one quick command from the Mac OSX terminal."